Thursday, May 12, 2016

 ½ teaspoon vanilla extract

-3. In a large bowl, combine the cream, remaining 1 tablespoon sugar, vanilla, and yogurt, if using.
+3. For the whipped cream: In a large bowl, combine the cream, sugar, vanilla, and yogurt, if using.
 Whip together, by hand or with a mixer, until the cream just holds a soft peak.

-4. Cut the biscuits in half.
+4. Tear or cut the biscuits in half.
 Place the bottoms on serving plates.
 Spoon some of the strawberry mixture over the bottoms, then a dollop of whipped cream on top of the strawberries.
 Top with the other halves of the biscuits.
-Serve sprinkled with confectioners’ sugar, if desired.
+Serve sprinkled with confectioners sugar, if desired.

 No comments: